Deadline Friday 20 March

 Opportunistic

-• Reasons for your chosen level of commitment
+• the reasons for the level of your commitment

-• Examples from your portfolio, especially recent deals or activity
+• examples of your portfolio, especially recent deals and activity

-• Costs of investing in and running opportunistic mandates
+• the costs of investing and running opportunistic mandates

-• Risks associated with opportunistic strategies and how you manage them
+• the risks opportunistic investments incur and how you manage them

 For further guidance or information, please contact: